 The password is supplied together with your shipment cables.

 Still image – .png

-We generally take a day or two to prepare your shipment and dispatch it.
+We generally take one business day to prepare your shipment and dispatch it.

 Transit to the U.S. and Canada ~ 2 days